Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Lecture Series

-SCIP lecture series speakers are updated yearly, and past speakers have included:
+Guest speakers are updated yearly, however, past speakers have included:

 Dr. Todd Presner